 The crash of 2008 highlighted the intrinsic problem of banks.
 They run on credit and control the financial system.
 But more than that, banks can exert a lot of power because they have so much of our personal information.
 Satoshi’s model aimed to eliminate this.

 Before the marriage of cryptography and cryptocurrency, we were entirely reliant on the trusting traditional banks to appropriately and selectively share private financial information.
 Privacy was therefore only possible with the facilitation of a third party.

 However, by publicly announcing all transactions, the middle man is eliminated.
 Privacy is maintained with anonymous public keys.
 Via a cryptocurrency’s public ledger, the public can see that transactions are made between others on the network.
 The revolutionary bit is that transactional information is linked to a secure address, and not a person.

 In many ways, it is similar to the information released by stock exchanges.
 In that case, the time and size of individual trades are public, but the parties involved are not.

 When we talk about blockchain public ledgers, one of the major appeals is transparency.
 The reason blockchain is such an appealing platform is that it uses a ledger that maintains both the anonymity of the actual humans making transactions.
-Public ledgers simultaneously keep a public record of all of the transactions that occur on a given blockchain platform.
+Public ledgers simultaneously keep an open public record of all of the transactions that occur on a given blockchain platform.